Call of Duty Vanguard Always Crashing? Here’s how to fix

 Disabled Third-Party Antivirus

-1. First of all, press the Windows key + I buttons on your keyboard to bring up the Windows Settings menu.
+1. Press Windows key + I to open the Windows Settings menu.

-2. There, on the System screen, click on the Display option provided.
+2. On the System screen, click on the Display option.

 Windows Settings

-3. Once you are there, click on the HDR option provided under Brightness and color.
+3. Find and click on the HDR option under Brightness and color.

 Opening up HDR Settings